 The Inmanta orchestrator consists of several components:

-- CLI and Dashboard: To control the server, you can use either the web dashboard or the command line tools.
+CLI and web-console: To control the server, you can use either the web-console or the command line tools.
 Both communicate through the server rest API.

 Inmanta can be used in three modes: